Contents

 It cuts costs by efficiently storing many specimens and also makes them easier to transport.

-These particular specimens could have belonged to a researcher studying moles, where multiple were required, or they would have been dissected by a class—one for each student.
+These particular specimens could have belonged to a researcher studying moles, where multiple were required, or they would have been dissected by a class, one for each student.

-A Brief History
+A Brief History of the Museum

 Situated within University College London, the Grant Museum of Zoology is the last university zoology museum in London and one of the UK’s oldest natural history museums.